What is Head Start?

 - GED/Adult Basic Education: We offer funding to support parents obtaining their GED and/or ABE.
 Funding provides for mileage, books, testing fees and child care.
 Ask a staff member for more information.

-We are currently taking applications for the 2011-2012 school year.
-Starting in February 2012, we will be taking applications for the 2012-2013 school year.
-Families must complete an application packet along with proof of income for 12 months and the cihld's immunization card.
+We are currently taking applications for the 2016-2017 school year that will start in September, 2016.
+Families must complete an application packet along with proof of income for 12 months, the child's birth certificate, and the child's immunization card.

 You will be notified right away if you are not eligible for our program so you have an opportunity to sign up with another preschool.